GraphVec: Cross-Domain Graph Vectorization for Graph-Level Representation Learning: Introduction

-One key challenge in building GFMs is that graph patterns from different domains exhibit significant variation \citep{galkin2023towards}, which is evident in both structural and feature representations.
+One key challenge in pretraining graph models is that graph patterns from different domains exhibit significant variation \citep{galkin2023towards}, which is evident in both structural and feature representations.
 For example, in molecular graphs \citep{yang2016revisiting}, the structure encodes 3D spatial arrangements and atomic bonds, while node features represent chemical properties.
 Conversely, in social networks \citep{dwivedi2023benchmarking}, the structure reflects user connections, and node features correspond to user profiles.
 These distribution differences make it difficult for a single model to learn domain-agnostic representations.
 A promising approach involves transforming both graph structures and node features into textual formats, then employing large language models (LLMs) to derive unified representations \citep{fatemi2023talk,liu2023one,tang2024graphgpt,wang2024can}.
-Another approach is to improve existing graph learning paradigms \citep{liu2025graph} through innovations in the aspects of the backbone \citep{rong2020self}, pre-training \citep{qiu2020gcc,you2020graph,yu2025samgpt}, and adaptations \citep{fu2025edge,yu2025gcot,wang2025multi}.
-More work on GFMs can be found in Appendix \ref{app_related_work}.
+Another approach is to improve existing graph learning paradigms \citep{liu2025graph} through innovations in the aspects of the backbone \citep{rong2020self}, pretraining \citep{qiu2020gcc,you2020graph,yu2025samgpt}, and adaptations \citep{fu2025edge,yu2025gcot,wang2025multi}.

-Despite these excellent works on GFMs, there are still a few limitations and much room for improvement.
-First, in LLM-based GFM, converting graph data into text may lose important information of topological structures and node features of graphs \citep{yu2025samgpt}, and the computation cost is often high due to the large sizes of LLMs.
-Second, most of the existing GFMs were proposed for node-level tasks \citep{zhao2024graphany,wei2024llmrec,wang2025multi} rather than graph-level tasks \citep{yu2025gcot,fu2025edge}.
-Lastly, training a single graph model across diverse domains while maintaining strong generalization ability to new domains or various downstream tasks remains challenging.